EstellaMei/GWU_DNSC6301_Group24/README.md

 * **Version of the modeling software**: Python version: 3.7.13 sklearn version: 1.0.2
 * **Hyperparameters or other settings of your model**:
+The cutoff of lending money is 0.12 below which the accuracy gets hampered for the given dataset.

 ```
 DecisionTreeClassifier(ccp_alpha=0.0, class_weight=None, criterion='gini',
                        max_depth=6, max_features=None, max_leaf_nodes=None,